That’s it! Pretty simple…. but many times, never only once!

 If your school receives these types of gifts, they must be acknowledged.
 Even though your constituents may not want to be recognized in a public forum, they expect and appreciate some kind of acknowledgement of their gift.

-But wait a minute…that sounds like a development tip…not a marketing tip.
-Indeed, it is.
 But remember, too, that Marketing is the “origin.”
 You need to market your school to four distinctly different groups – current parents to drive Retention, prospective parents to drive Enrollment, external constituencies (alumni, businesses and community members) to drive Development, and internal constituencies (your parish or church administration and parishioners/members of supporting congregations) to drive Asset Management.
 All four of these areas produce revenues for your school.
-Marketing does not…it consumes resources in order that the other elements can continue to grow.
-Consequently, if you cut marketing expenses, the rest of the system is significantly hampered.

 As for saying “Thanks,” when any source (a newspaper, a TV station, even your church bulletin) provides you with the opportunity for publicity, always acknowledge the activity with some kind of “thank you.”

 For “Another Way to Say Thank You,” click http://archive.constantcontact.com/fs071/1101925749604/archive/1102726739607.html to be connected with a tip from JLS Marketing Solutions.
-Although the article is ten years old, and acknowledgement of gifts over $250 is an IRS requirement now, most organizations sent those acknowledgements out right away.
+Although the article is fifteen years old, and acknowledgement of gifts over $250 is an IRS requirement now, most organizations sent those acknowledgements out right away.
 However, in January and February, perhaps when things are a little slow, that’s always a great time to say “Thanks.”

-May your Thanksgiving be celebrated with family and friends, and may we remember those who are far away from loved ones this year in foreign lands, or those that are enduring difficult times.
-May we find it in our hearts to share our blessings with them.
+May your Thanksgiving be celebrated with family and friends, and may we remember those who are far away from loved ones this year in foreign lands, or those that are enduring difficult times when it comes to health, safety and peace.

 Thanks!!

-© Michael V. Ziemski, SchoolAdvancement, 2009-2019 (Original Publication Date: 20051123)
+© Michael V. Ziemski, SchoolAdvancement, 2005-2024 (Original Publication Date: 20051123)